What equipment do I need to start recording?

 What's the best software for recording?
 What is a DAW?

-For recording, editing and mixing, you need an application, which is called Digital Audio Workstation or DAW.
+For recording, editing and mixing, you need a software called Digital Audio Workstation or DAW.

 DAWs can be found from basic to professional, from free of charge to high price, but all offer mostly the same basic features.

-For a start, we would recommend going with a free version as the task of recording is, in general, a primary feature, there is no significant difference between all DAWs except the look.
+For a start, we would recommend going with a free version.
+Concerning the task of recording there is no significant difference between all DAWs except the look.

 Here is a list of DAWs you could try: